neverfap-deluxe/nfd-api/content/articles/EDIT--INTRO-creating-your-first-neverfap-schedule.md

 Certainly, while those other practices are incredibly useful in developing new perspectives, they are merely supplementary.

-The aim is that once you feel you have a grasp of <a class="link" href="/practices/observe-it-all">Observe it all</a>, you can start adding additional exercises to your routine.
+The aim is that once you feel you have a grasp of <a class="link" href="/practices/observe-your-senses">Observe Your Senses</a>, you can start adding additional exercises to your routine.

 {{< hr3 "Personally speaking, I don't recommend doing more than one additional exercise at a time." >}}

-Which is to say that an ideal routine will consist of doing <u>Observe it all</u> along with one other additional exercise.
+Which is to say that an ideal routine will consist of doing <u>Observe Your Senses</u> along with one other additional exercise.

 Usually it makes sense to commit to these additional exercises for a week, before switching to something else.